Signal-Meaning/cursor_gst/README.md

 # Signal & Meaning

-A C project that uses GStreamer for video processing and manipulation.
+A C project that uses GStreamer to split a video file into separate audio and video (with no audio) files.

-Cursor created this from the following prompt: `write a working GStreamer application in C which splits input video into two separate files: MP3 and MP4 (without video).` Its first attempt failed, so it prompted itself to build the `simple` version.
+Cursor created this entirely from the following prompt and a little nudging:
+> 🎯 **Developer Request:** write a working GStreamer application in C which splits input video into two separate files: MP3 and MP4 (without video).

+It did require some nudging to complete.
+The first several attempts failed, so it prompted itself to build a `simple` version based on the CLI.
 From that it generated the `working` version.
-I pointed out an error.
+I pointed out an error in its understanding of the requirements at the end.
 It corrected that and built the `final` version.
-This was strictly vibe coded, which I do not recommend.
-(More on that later.)
+I would say that this was strictly vibe-coded--in that I didn't approach this particular challenging in a way that made it easy for cursor, which has severe limitations and I do not recommend.
+(More on alternatives later.)
+A complete transcript is available in [transcript.md](transcript.md).

 ## Files